Howard Jones (British musician): 1980s

-In 1985, Jones released his second studio album, Dream into Action, which included backup work by the trio Afrodiziak.
+In 1985, Jones released his second studio album, Dream into Action, which included backing vocals by the trio Afrodiziak.
 Afrodiziak included Caron Wheeler and Claudia Fontaine.
 His brother Martin played bass guitar.
 He had to have an extra string added to his instrument to play some of the bass lines, which had originally been scored for keyboard.
-One of the album's tracks, "No One Is to Blame", was later re-recorded, featuring Phil Collins as drummer and producer, and performing backing vocals.
-(This second version appears on Jones's U.S. EP Action Replay, and also as a bonus track on the CD version of the following LP One to One).
-Jones's most successful album, Dream into Action was popular worldwide; it reached number two in the UK and number 10 in the US and remained on the US chart for almost a year.
+One of the album's tracks, "No One Is to Blame", was later re-recorded, featuring Genesis's Phil Collins as drummer, record producer, and performing backing vocals.
+(This second version appears on Jones's US EP Action Replay, and also as a bonus track on the CD version of the following studio album One to One).
+Dream into Action was Jones's most successful album and popular worldwide; it reached number two in the UK and number 10 in the US, and remained on the US chart for almost a year.
 The singles "Life in One Day", "Things Can Only Get Better", and "Look Mama" appeared on this album.
 In July 1985, Jones performed at Wembley Stadium as part of the Live Aid concert, singing his 1984 hit "Hide and Seek" and playing piano.
 He also embarked on a world tour.

-The EP Action Replay was released in 1986.
+The extended play (EP) Action Replay was released in 1986.
 It included the re-recorded version of "No One Is to Blame".
-The song was Howard Jones's biggest US hit, reaching number 4 on the chart.
-However, by this time, his fortunes were changing in his native UK, and "No One Is to Blame" peaked at number 16.
+The song was Jones's biggest US hit, reaching number 4 on the chart.
+By this time, his fortunes were changing in his native UK, and "No One Is to Blame" peaked at number 16.
 His next single, "All I Want", peaked at number 35, and would be his last UK top 40 hit.
 Jones released his third studio album, One to One, in October 1986, which peaked at number 10 in the UK and would be his last UK hit album, despite achieving gold sales status.
-Stateside, however, Jones continued to fill large arenas, and the single "You Know I Love You...
-Don't You?" went top twenty in 1986 on the Billboard Hot 100 singles chart.
+In the US, Jones continued to fill large arenas, and the single "You Know I Love You...
+Don't You?" reached the top twenty on the Billboard Hot 100 singles chart in 1986.

 In June 1988, Jones performed at Amnesty International's Festival of Youth at the Milton Keynes Bowl.
-Jones's subsequent album, Cross That Line (1989), performed poorly in the UK.
-However, the 1989 singles "Everlasting Love" (his second US Adult Contemporary number 1 hit after "No One Is to Blame") and "The Prisoner" charted in the United States.
+Jones's subsequent studio album, Cross That Line (1989), performed poorly in the UK, but the 1989 singles "Everlasting Love" (his second US Adult Contemporary number 1 hit after "No One Is to Blame") and "The Prisoner" charted in the US.
 Jones continued to play large venues in the US during the late 1980s, and the Cross That Line Tour played major outdoor venues in the US in 1989.